alejandrogomezpaz/Page-Rank-project/README.md

 2. Construct probability vectors whose components sum to 1.
 3. Build the Markov matrix M by placing these vectors as columns.
 4. **Iterate using the Power Method: repeatedly compute x ← Mx** until convergence.
+5. Rank each website by Markov proabability distrubution value in descending order.
 The converged vector is the steady-state distribution.
 Rank websites according to their steady-state probability.